 What size caravans do you sell and what can I expect in it?

-Most units have two bedrooms (one double and one twin) with arrangements for sleeping a further two people in the lounge.
-In recent years all our new caravans have included double glazing and central heating.
-Nearly all caravans are sold with a timber deck.
-Mains electricity (32amps) is supplied by meter to each pitch and gas is supplied from bulk tanks through our metered estate.
+Most units have two bedrooms (one double and one twin).
+All recent new caravans have included double glazing and central heating and we sell them inclusive of a timber deck.
+Mains electricity (32amps) is metered to each pitch and gas is from bulk tanks through our metered estate.
 Mains water is provided through a Severn Trent supply and sewage is discharged to a private treatment plant.
-Many caravans have a satellite dish for Freesat or Sky as the terrestial signal for Freeview is not reliable.
+Many caravans have a satellite dish for Freesat or Sky.
+Complimentary wifi is provided for all our caravan users.

 Do you sell both new and used caravans?